DevOps Automation: How to Streamline Pipelines Without Over-Automating

 In this section, you will learn about common areas of DevOps automation:

 Builds and build management are almost always automated in DevOps pipelines.
 This helps eliminate bottlenecks, ensure that builds are consistent and that you are using a consistent environment throughout the testing process.
 Likewise, much of the testing that is done during development is automated.

 - Pre-build tests—such as static code analysis, unit tests, contract tests, and module tests

 - Post-build tests—such as end-to-end, performance, security, and stress testing

-By automating builds and tests helps, you can ensure code changes are checked and failed as quickly as possible, if they contain bugs.
-This enables software development teams to streamline delivery of new functionality without a negative impact on product stability.
+By automating builds and tests helps, you can ensure code changes are checked and failed as quickly as possible if they contain bugs.
+This enables software development teams to streamline the delivery of new functionality without a negative impact on product stability.